jakobmattsson/z-core/README.md

 Minimified (not gziped) the code is about 10k for the standard version, compatibile with all environments, and about 4k for the ES6-version.

-### Wrapping functions to accept promises as parameters and return promises
+### Functions can now accept promises as arguments

 Use `bindSync` to create promise-friendly functions from sync functions.